-This section begins with qualitative observations of the actuator and plasma.
-It contains the experimental method and the experimental data gathered.
+This section begins with visual observations of the actuator and plasma.
+It contains the experimental method used in the experiment, and then reports the experimental data gathered.
 The measurements reported include power measurements, thrust measurements, a comparison of results with other authors, and actuator efficiency calculations.